Telenav/open-source-spec/fb_cpp_stack/README.md

 ## Build

-Here is a dockerfile contains all dependencies and source code, with docker client you could easily build a container on your local and experience them.
-You could follow description here.
+Here is a [dockerfile](./fb_cpp_docker/Dockerfile) contains all dependencies and source code, with docker client you could easily build a container on your local and experience them.
+You could follow description [here](./fb_cpp_docker/README.md).

 ## Examples

+### Folly